AntonGepting/linden-rs/ROADMAP.md

     - [x] plain text, human r/w
     - [ ] sql db, as an option?

-- Tree, template parsing recoursing calls how to solve?
+- Tree, template parsing recursing calls how to solve?
-    - [ ] manage this not in template not allows recoursion, using inline in code instead
+    - [ ] manage this not in template not allows recursion, using inline in code instead

-- Tree, too slow and recourse in struction, m.b. that's why?:
+- Tree, too slow and recurse in struction, m.b. that's why?:
     - [x] Using Rc, RefCell
     - [ ] sha256 enabled by default